-(b) One of the objectives of this act is to facilitate the efficient use of electronic recording within and between states.
-This subsection directs the electronic recording commission to seek to keep the standards and practices of the recording offices in states using electronic recording in harmony with each other and their technology compatible.
+One of the objectives of this act is to facilitate the efficient use of electronic recording within the state and among the various adopting states.
+This subsection directs the Electronic Recording Commission or state agency to seek to keep the standards and practices of the recording offices in states using electronic recording in harmony and uniformity with each other.
+Ease of user access and interoperability and the promotion of interstate commerce depend highly on a similarity of standards and operating processes among the various recording offices.
+However, differences in operating processes and their governing standards may be justified based on legitimate differences that exist from venue to venue.
 The commission is not required to adopt the same standards and practices that exist in other states, but must give them serious consideration.

-When adopting, amending or repealing standards the commission must do the following:
+When adopting, amending or repealing standards the commission or agency must consider the following factors:

-(1) The commission must consult with the electronic recording commissions of other states.
-In many situations, the electronic recording commission of another state may have already considered the same issue.
-That commission's research, findings and subsequent experience may prove very helpful to the commission is making its decision.
+(1) the standards and practices of other states adopting this uniform act or a substantially similar one.
+In many situations, Electronic Recording Commissions or state agencies of other states may have already considered the same issue.
+Their research and subsequent experiences may prove very helpful to the commission or state agency in making its decision.

-(2) The commission must consult with the most recent standards promulgated by the Property Records Industry Association (PRIA).
-As a national standard-setting organization PRIA will likely have considered the issue before the commission and have developed a protocol or standard to deal with it.
-Furthermore, since PRIA is national in scope, it will likely already have considered the needs of recording districts of varying size, population and resources when promulgating its standards.
+(2) the most recent standards promulgated by national standard-setting bodies, such as the Property Records Industry Association (PRIA).
+National standard-setting organizations such as PRIA will likely have considered the issue that is now before the commission or agency and have developed a protocol or standard to deal with it.
+Furthermore, since these bodies are national in scope, they will likely already have considered the needs of recording districts of varying size, population and resources when promulgating their standards.